klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 **NOTE** `caver.klay.accounts.combineSignatures` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).

-### Send transaction object with Signatures and FeePayerSignatures
+### Send transaction object with Signatures and FeePayerSignatures <a id="send-transaction-object-with-signatures-and-feepayersignatures"></a>

 If you only receive signatures or feePayerSignatures from multiple signers, you can send a transaction as follows: